ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/ballerina-central/publish-packages-to-ballerina-central.md

 2. Navigate to the <a href="https://central.ballerina.io/dashboard?tab=token" target="_blank">Dashboard</a> and acquire an access token.

 3. Download and place the `Settings.toml` file in your home repository (`<USER_HOME>/.ballerina/`).
-If you already have a `Settings.toml` file configured in your home repository, follow the other option and copy the access token into the `Settings.toml`.
+If you already have a `Settings.toml` file configured in your home repository, follow the other option and copy the access token into the `Settings.toml` as follows.

+    ```Toml
+    [central]
+    accesstoken="<token>"
+    ```

-Note :  These generated tokens are valid only for an year from the generation.
-Upon the expiration of the token, a new token should be generated and `Settings.toml` should be updated with it.
-Otherwise, you may get any error related to unauthorised access.
+Note: These generated tokens are valid only for one year from the generation date.
+Upon the expiration of the token, a new token should be generated, and `Settings.toml` should be updated with it.
+Otherwise, you may get an error related to unauthorized access.

 ### Configure proxy settings (optional)

-If you are connected to the internet via an HTTP proxy, you need to configure it in the `Settings.toml` file to carry out the Ballerina Central related operations such as publishing a package, pulling a package or resolving packages.
+If you are connected to the internet via an HTTP proxy, you need to configure it in the `Settings.toml` file to carry out the Ballerina Central-related operations such as publishing a package, pulling a package or resolving packages.
 Add the following section to `Settings.toml`.

 ```toml
 [proxy]